Harveyijieh/Product-Performance-Analysis/README.md

 ### Findings

 Top Revenue-Generating Products:
-The product analysis reveals that Côte de Blaye contributes the highest revenue, driving significant sales in the Beverages category.
+- The product analysis reveals that Côte de Blaye contributes the highest revenue, driving significant sales in the Beverages category.

 Top Revenue-Generating Category:
-The Beverage category tops all other categories with the highest revenue.
+- The Beverage category tops all other categories with the highest revenue.

 Top Customers:
-Save-a-lot Markets is the customer with the higest orders while [another_product] shows minimal margins, indicating a need for cost review.
+- Save-a-lot Markets is the customer with the higest orders and revenue generated.

 ###